Can You Jump on a Trampoline While Pregnant?

 - If you have any bleeding or spotting, it is important to discontinue jumping and speak with your healthcare provider as soon as possible.

 While the risks associated with trampoline jumping during pregnancy are relatively low, it’s always best to err on the side of caution.
+So, can you jump on a trampoline while pregnant?
 If you’re unsure about whether or not you should be jumping, talk to your doctor for guidance.
 Trampoline jumping can be a fun way to get some exercise during pregnancy.
 It is important to listen to your body and contact your doctor if you experience any of the above warning signs.

 Can Jumping on a Trampoline Cause Miscarriage?